PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/DEA.md

 ##   Proliferative-Immunoreactive   7848  255
 ```

-If we take the 51, 195, and 255 features with the lowest q-values from the "Differentiated-Immunoreactive", "Mesenchymal-Immunoreactive", and "Proliferative-Immunoreactive" comparisons, respectively, the overall estimated FDR is at most 0.05.
+If we take the 51, 195, and 255 features with the lowest adjusted p-values from the "Differentiated-Immunoreactive", "Mesenchymal-Immunoreactive", and "Proliferative-Immunoreactive" comparisons, respectively, the overall estimated FDR is at most 0.05.
 That is, we expect ~25 out of those 501 to be false positives.

 More features are significantly different between the "Proliferative" and "Immunoreactive" groups than in the other comparisons.